awsdocs/elb-network-load-balancers-user-guide/doc_source/target-group-health-checks.md

 ## Health Check Settings<a name="health-check-settings"></a>

 You configure active health checks for the targets in a target group using the following settings\.
-The load balancer sends a health check to each registered target every **HealthCheckIntervalSeconds** seconds, using the specified port, protocol, and ping path\.
-Each health check request is independent and the result lasts for the entire interval\.
-The time that it takes for the target to respond does not affect the interval for the next health check request\.
 If the health checks exceed **UnhealthyThresholdCount** consecutive failures, the load balancer takes the target out of service\.
 When the health checks exceed **HealthyThresholdCount** consecutive successes, the load balancer puts the target back in service\.

 | Setting | Description |